soupslurpr/Matcha-TTS/README.md

 python matcha/train.py experiment=ljspeech_from_durations trainer.devices=[0,1]
 ```

 We stopped at 1899 epochs for the model currently deployed in GrapheneOS Speech Services.
+At that point, train_epoch
-Please make sure the
+loss was ~0.6706 and val_epoch loss was ~0.6823 and had been stabilized.
+Please make sure the checkpoint you use does
-checkpoint you use does not have a loss spike.
+not have a loss spike.

 12. Synthesize from the final custom trained model